 The Penn Libraries welcomes rising juniors and seniors to apply for the Hoesley Digital Literacy Fellows Program.
-Partially funded by a generous gift from Penn Libraries' Board Member Jim Hoesley and his wife Sandee, and conducted in collaboration with Career Services, the School of Arts and Sciences and the Center for Undergraduate Research and Fellowships (CURF), the program encourages creative exploration of technologies commonly used in our rapidly evolving 21st century workplace and beyond.
+Partially funded by a generous gift from Board Member Jim Hoesley and his wife Sandee Hoesley, and conducted in collaboration with Career Services, the School of Arts and Sciences, and the Center for Undergraduate Research and Fellowships (CURF), this program encourages creative exploration of technologies commonly used in our rapidly evolving 21st century workplace and beyond.
 Throughout the experience, Fellows will receive hands-on training and support as they develop a professional website and career-related digital project of their choice.
-Students can apply via our CURF Listing each March for the following academic year.

 Who Should Apply?

-All rising juniors and seniors may apply.
-Since Fellows are expected to commit for the full academic year, this is not a good fit for those who plan to study abroad during the fall 2020 or spring 2021 semesters.
+Students will be selected based on level of interest, potential project ideas, and match between their needs and fellowship training opportunities.
+Since Fellows are expected to commit for the full academic year, this is not a good fit for those who plan to study abroad during the fall 2021 or spring 2022 semesters.
 Bimonthly workshops and meetings will provide hands-on training and opportunities for discussion, project planning, and collaboration.
 Attendance at all workshops and meetings is a requirement for completion.
-Students will be selected based on level of interest, potential project ideas, and match between their needs and training opportunities.
-Students must be willing to commit up front to availability from 12-1 PM on Fridays for meetings in the Education Commons TinkerLab for the duration of the academic year.
+Students must be willing to commit up front to a minimum of two meetings a month in the Weigle Information Commons for the duration of the academic year.
 In addition, fellows will choose three library workshops per semester (6 total in the year) based on their interests.